Aftaputra/Microscope-OF/apidocs/dev/python.md

 * To lint, run `ruff check` and manually fix any flagged issues
 * To auto-format the Python code run `ruff format`
+* To check for spelling errors `codespell .`

 **Before pushing** please auto-format your code and also run the quality checks (linting, static analysis, and unit tests)

 * All commands above
 * `pytest`
+* `mypy src`

 We use several code analysis and formatting libraries in this project.
 Our CI will check each of these automatically, so ensuring they pass locally will save you time.
-Currently `ruff` is used for linting/formatting and `pytest` for unit tests. `mypy` will be enabled once the codebase is ready.
+Currently `ruff` is used for linting/formatting and `pytest` for unit tests.

-To check your code before each commit we recommend putting the following script in tour `.git/hooks` directory with the filename `pre-commit`.
+To check your code before each commit we recommend putting the following script in your `.git/hooks` directory with the filename `pre-commit`.

 ```python